Vxtzq/Prompt2Material/README.md

 Leveraging stable diffusion XL to generate seamless textures from a single prompt

 # Requirements

+The version of packages is not really important

 If using python :

 <pre>python -m pip show diffusers     || python -m pip install diffusers